ton-community/ton-docs/docs/v3/contribute/localization-program/translation-style-guide.md

 The translations for buttons should be as short as possible, to prevent formatting mismatches.
 Additionally, button translations should be imperative, i.e. present a command or request.

 ## Translating for inclusivity
 TON docs visitors come from all over the world and from different backgrounds.
-The language on the website should therefore be neutral, welcoming to everyone and not exclusive.
+Therefore, the language on the website should be neutral, welcoming to everyone, and not exclusive.

-An important aspect of this is gender neutrality.
+An essential aspect of this is gender neutrality.
 This can be easily achieved by using the formal form of address, and avoiding any gender-specific words in the translations.

 Another form of inclusivity is trying to translate for a global audience, not specific to any country, race or region.